isomerpages/moe-chuachukangsec/_the-co-curriculum-at-cckss/CCE Curriculum/Sexuality Education.md

 7. Through the Sexuality Education lessons, secondary students will have the opportunity to develop a positive self-esteem, develop their character, and expand their understanding and repertoire of skills to deal with various issues related to sexuality, which are of prime concern at this age.
 <br>
+At CHUA CHU KANG Secondary School, the following Sexuality Education lessons will be taught in 2023:

+#### Secondary 1